OpenGamma/OG-Platform/docs/engine/Scenario Framework.rst

 * ``MulticurvePointShift`` - applies shifts to the nodal points in a calibrated curve.
 Different shifts can be applied to different points.
 This requires the curve's ``MulticurveBundle`` to contain the same ``CurveNodeId`` data as the perturbation.
+* ``CreditCurvePointShift`` - applies shifts to the nodal points in credit input curve.
+Different shifts can be applied to different points, specified by tenor.
+Shifts are limited to ``ParSpreadQuote`` and are floored at zero
+* ``CreditCurveParallelShift`` - applies a parallel shift to the market quotes used to build a credit curve.
+  Shifts are limited to ``ParSpreadQuote`` and are floored at zero

 FX Rates
 --------